Garrett Cooper Player Props: Marlins vs. Tigers

 Tigers Pitching Rankings

-- The pitching staff for the Tigers has a collective 8.4 K/9, which ranks 21st in the league.
+- The 8.4 strikeouts per nine innings put together by the Tigers pitching staff ranks 21st in MLB.

-- The Tigers' 4.52 team ERA ranks 22nd among all league pitching staffs.
+- The Tigers' 4.53 team ERA ranks 22nd among all MLB pitching staffs.

 © 2023 Data Skrive.
 All rights reserved.